Plan B sails are painstakingly crafted using conventional, shaped and glued seams.

 The available alternative, smooth finish, transparent 50 micron DuPont Mylar film is preferred by some sailors, particularly for jibs, because tell-tales are readily visible on both sides of the sail.
 This untreated film may be more durable.

 All reinforcing patches are white for a clean appearance, but for identification you can choose from a selection of coloured jib-luff pocket tapes.
 The luff-wire is freely enclosed within the tape.

 Alternatively, the #1 mainsail can be supplied with a pocket to accept a wire jack-stay to be attached firmly at the aft side of the mast at the head, tack and with three ties, tied without or with a very small spacer.
 The sail luff allowance is cut to suit a straight mast and the sail will accept only little aft mast bend.
-This mainsail has more camber in the middle to upper sections in light winds and slightly less camber as the wind increases before the leech eases at higher wind strengths.
+Relative to the mainsail cut to stream from the lee of the mast, this mainsail has more camber in the middle to upper sections in light winds and slightly less camber overall as the wind increases, before the leech of both variants will ease at higher wind strengths.